The Pharcyde: 1991–1994: Bizarre Ride II the Pharcyde

-In 1995, The Pharcyde released their second album, Labcabincalifornia.
-The album received mixed reviews upon release, maybe due to a different musical direction from the light-hearted playfulness of their debut.
+By 1995, the group's producer was the critically acclaimed J Dilla (a.k.a.
+Jay Dee).
+In November 1995, the Pharcyde released their second album, Labcabincalifornia.
+The album was originally going to be called Revelations.
+The album received mixed to positive reviews upon release, perhaps due to a different musical direction from the light-hearted playfulness of their debut.
 The album included another big crossover hit, "Runnin", peaking at No. 35 on the Billboard Hot 100.
 This single was later featured in the movie 8 Mile, as well as the More Music from 8 Mile soundtrack.
-Labcabincalifornia featured production from producers Jay Dee (who handled the majority of the production).
+Labcabincalifornia featured production from Jay Dee, who handled the majority of the production.
 Member Slimkid3 has stated that the group met Jay Dee by way of Q-Tip of A Tribe Called Quest, who handed them the tape that contained some of the production that would end up on the LP.
 This album generated lower sales, not reaching gold status.
-A music video for the song "Drop" was directed by Spike Jonze.
+The group also released a deluxe version of the album which featured additional songs "Just Don't Matter" and "Emerald Butterfly".
+A third additional song for the deluxe version, "Heart & Soul" only appeared on the Australian version of the album.
+A music video for the critically acclaimed J Dilla beat song, "Drop" was directed by Spike Jonze.
+The music video, which was filmed in backwards has gotten a lot of praise and has been called the best music video of all time.
+Rolling Stone called the music video the 14th best rap music video of all time.
+Slimkid3 said in a 2020 interview they respected Dilla a lot and said that he was a "calm, cool, collected guy" that used to break up fights.
+Tre said in the same interview that they didn't want to change anything Dilla created, even though he said that they should do it however they wanted and called the Pharcyde his favourite band.
+Tre said that the members of the Pharcyde at the time were crazy, and that they had many arguments which even led to knifes being involved, with Dilla recounting this in the book, Dilla Time.
+Both "Runnin'" and "Drop" are often regarded as hip hop classics today, and some of Dilla's best ever work.
+The album is today considered a cult classic.